anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.md

 - Kubernetes capabilities required to conform to the Reference Model requirements
 - Support for CNFs that consist wholly of containers
 - Support for CNFs that consist partly of containers and partly of VMs, both of which will be orchestrated by Kubernetes
-- **Kubernetes Cluster lifecycle management**: including Cluster creation/upgrade/scaling/deletion, and node customisation due to workload requirements.
+- **Kubernetes Cluster lifecycle management**: including Cluster creation/upgrade/scaling/deletion, and node customisation due to workload requirements. **Note**: *detailed requirements and component specification of cluster LCM are out of scope for this release.*

 The following items are considered **out of scope**: